asd-iscool/wearedevs-obfuscator-Prometheus-auto-dump/README.md

 - target script name is always "target.lua"(or edit code)
 # output script
 - output script will be in same directory with dumper.py.
-# basic
-save vars like i = E .. w
-thats it